Use of medical reports

 Greek Council for Refugees Visit Website

-Upon condition that the applicant consents to it, the law provides for the possibility for the competent authorities to refer him or her for a medical and/or psychosocial diagnosis where there are signs or claims, which might indicate past persecution or serious harm.
+If the applicant consents to it, the law provides for the possibility for the competent authorities to refer him or her for a medical and/or psychosocial diagnosis where there are signs or claims which might indicate past persecution or serious harm.
 These examinations shall be free of charge and shall be conducted by specialised scientific personnel of the respective specialisation and their results shall be submitted to the competent authorities as soon as possible.
-Otherwise, the applicants concerned must be informed that they may be subjected to such examinations at their own initiative and expense.
-Any results and reports of such examinations had to be taken into consideration by the Asylum Service.[1]
-The new IPA provides that any results and reports of such examinations are taken into consideration, in order for the deciding authorities to establish if the applicant’s allegations of persecution or serious harm are likely to be well-founded”.[2]
+Otherwise, the applicants concerned must be informed that they can undergo such examinations at their own initiative and expense.
+The results and reports of these examinations have to be taken into consideration by the Asylum Service, in order for the deciding authorities to establish if the applicant’s allegations of persecution or serious harm are likely to be well-founded”.[1]

-Specifically, for persons who have been subjected to torture, rape, or other serious acts of violence, a contested provision was introduced in 2018,[3] according to which, such persons should be certified by a medical certificate issued by a public hospital or by an adequately trained doctor of a public sector health care service provider.[4]
-The provision has been maintained by the IPA.[5]
+Specifically, a contested provision was introduced in 2018, as per which individuals who have been subjected to torture, rape, or other serious acts of violence should be certified as such by a public hospital or by an adequately trained doctor of a public sector health care provider and obtain a certificate so attesting.[2]
+The provision has been maintained by the IPA[3] and the Asylum Code.[4]

-[4] Immigration.gr, ‘Η πιστοποίηση θυμάτων βασανιστηρίων αποκλειστικό «προνόμιο» του κράτους;’, May 2018, available in Greek at: https://bit.ly/2TVAMXv.
+[2] Immigration.gr, Η πιστοποίηση θυμάτων βασανιστηρίων αποκλειστικό «προνόμιο» του κράτους; May 2018, available in Greek at: https://tinyurl.com/3ne4vn42.

 [5] Article 61(1) IPA.